 Compensation for directors and executive officers consists of monthly salaries together with year-end allowances for directors and a performance-linked component for executive officers.
 While compensation for directors is basically fixed, the performance-linked component for executive officers is set within a range equivalent to about 40% of the executive officer's annual income, adjusted based on Company and individual performance.
 Beginning with compensation for fiscal 2008, the system for directors and executive officers was revised to abolish retirement allowances.
 The payment of retirement allowances to directors and executive officers due to the abolition of the retirement allowance system will be in an amount determined by the Compensation Committee at the time of the retirement of those directors or executive officers.
-The amount of compensation for directors and executive officers in fiscal 2014 is shown below.
+The amount of compensation for directors and executive and executive officers.